PessoaP/REPOP/README.md

 ## Installation & Dependencies

-To install REPOP, simply clone the repository and run:
+To install REPOP, simply clone the repository (or download the files, extract and put on folder) and run:

 ```bash
 pip install .
 ```

-REPOP requires only a few standard scientific computing libraries:
+REPOP requires only a few standard scientific computing libraries.
+These are installed automatically using the command above.
 - `torch`, `numpy`, `matplotlib`, `scikit-learn`
-These dependencies ensure a straightforward installation process with no additional complex requirements.

 ## Usage